oTree-org/otree-core/docs/setup.rst

 On your command line, type ``pip install django-ptree``.

-pTree is built on top of Django, which is the most popular web development framework for Python.
+ptree is built on top of Django, which is the most popular web development framework for Python.
-When you install pTree, Django will get installed automatically.
+When you install ptree, Django will get installed automatically.

 Create your project
 ===================

-Each pTree experiment type is implemented as a Django app.
+Each ptree experiment type is implemented as a Django app.
 For example, if you want to create the prisoner's dilemma, trust game, and public goods game, those would be 3 separate apps.